 Drafting Note: A state may wish to define Program scope in terms of existing structures, to extend eligibility to qualifying new construction, and to address the relative priority of retrofit versus new construction through the prioritization criteria in Section 8.
+States extending eligibility to new construction shall consider prioritizing Recognized Mitigation Standards that exceed otherwise applicable building code requirements.